ajschumacher/ajschumacher.github.io/20171114-deep_rl/index.md

 -----

-Sutton 1996
+Here's a question that you can already figure out!

-on-policy TD control
+(Sarsa is an on-policy TD control algorithm due to Sutton, 1996.)

 -----

 reinforcement learning

-r, s \rightarrow a
+ * \\( r, s \rightarrow a \\)

 -----

-text
+Sarsa: State, Action, Reward, State, Action.

+We'll see the closely related Q-learning algorithm in some detail later on.

 -----

 deep reinforcement learning

-r, s \rightarrow a

-with deep neural nets
+ * \\( r, s \rightarrow a \\) with deep neural nets

 -----

-note: may not be in the obvious place
+Deep reinforcement learning is whenever we do reinforcement learning and somewhere there's a deep neural net.

+The one twist is that in reinforcement learning, the network(s) may not be in the obvious place.
+We'll need to develop a few more ideas to see more places to put a neural net.

 -----

-Markov
+Markov property

-s is enough
+ * \\( s \\) is enough

 -----

-state it
+We're going to assume [the Markov property](https://en.wikipedia.org/wiki/Markov_property), which means that the state we observe tells us as much as we can know about what will happen next.

+This is frequently not true, but we'll assume it anyway.

 -----